tsuru/tsuru/docs/reference/api.rst

 ***********************************

     * Method: PUT
-    * URI: /services/instances/<serviceinstancename>/<appname>
+    * Endpoint: /services/instances/<serviceinstancename>/<appname>
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and json with the environment variables to be exported in the app environ.
+Returns 200 in case of success, and JSON with the environment variables to be exported in the app environ.
 Returns 403 if the user has not access to the app.
 Returns 404 if the application does not exists.